Prerequisites

 - Rename only if the source ETag matches the value you provide (

-If-Match). - Rename only if the source ETag does not match a value you provide (
+If-Match). - Rename only if the source ETag doesn’t match a value you provide (

 If-None-Match).

-- Rename only if the destination does not already exist.
+- Rename only if the destination doesn’t already exist.

-- Rename only if the destination ETag matches or does not match a specific value.
+- Rename only if the destination ETag matches or doesn’t match a specific value.

 - Rename only if the source has been modified since a specified time.

-- Rename only if the source has not been modified since a specified time.
+- Rename only if the source hasn’t been modified since a specified time.

 Rename an object

 This section walks through the typical steps to use RenameObject safely with CoreWeave AI Object Storage.
+You confirm bucket eligibility, ensure the calling principal has the right permissions, run the rename, and verify the result.
 Here’s the HTTP request syntax for the RenameObject API.
+Reviewing the syntax first helps you understand which headers map to the precondition and idempotency options described later.
 Replace the placeholders with the appropriate values for your request, and make sure to use the correct endpoint URL for your CoreWeave AI Object Storage bucket.Confirm bucket eligibility

 - Versioning has never been enabled on the bucket.